kracr/owl2bench/Experiments/README.md

 **Loading:** We used its LoadRDF tool that does offline loading and is mainly used for loading large files. <graphdb-dist>/bin/loadrdf -f -i <repo-name> -m parallel < data file(s)>

 **Query Execution:** SPARQL queries were executed from GraphDB workbench.

+Scripts for [Loading (both Stardog and GraphDB)](https://github.com/kracr/owl2bench/tree/master/Experiments/Reasoner Evaluation/loading table 6.sh) and [Query Execution (Stardog)](https://github.com/kracr/owl2bench/tree/master/Experiments/Reasoner Evaluation/queries table 7.sh) are present in the directory.

 If required, all the datasets that were used for the experiments are available at https://drive.google.com/drive/u/3/folders/1HYURRLaQkLK8cQwV-UBNKK4_Zur2nU68.
 The datasets were generated using default settings and all are in RDF/XML format.